evkx/evkx.github.io/content/models/peugot/3008/E-3008_Long_Range/_index.md

 The Peugot E-3008 Long Range, with dimensions of 4542 mm in length, 1895 mm in width, and 1641 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
 These offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUVs.
 The Peugot E-3008 Long Range is available in a total of 6 paint colors, including both solid and metallic options.

-You can select from multiple wheel options in different sizes on the Peugot E-3008 Long Range, allowing you to customize your vehicle to suit your style and driving preferences.
+The Peugot E-3008 Long Range offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 235/55 tires on 19" rims
 - 235/50 tires on 20" rims

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).